CodeBstack/Peddle/README.md

-# Details and specificton of the application.
+# Details and specification of the application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).